irtaza202/calo-task/frontend/README.md

 ## Available Scripts

+Install dependencies in frontend and backend:

+### `npm install`

-In the project directory, you can run:
+In the project frontend directory, you can run frontend:

 ### `npm start`

+In the project backend directory, you can run backend:

+### `node server.js`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.